Filing Your Own Tax Return

 4. Phase out of credits and deductions – No worry if you do your own tax return with us

 As with the inflation adjustments, many tax credits and tax deductions will have their respective phase outs adjusted as required by the Act.
 One of the most popular tax credits is the Earned Income Credit.
-Our awesome program takes care of this for you when you’re filing your own tax return.
+Our awesome program takes care of this when you’re filing your own tax return.

 For a married couple filing jointly claiming 3 or more qualifying dependents, the maximum credit is $6,728 for 2021.
 The credit complete phases out when your adjusted gross income (AGI) reaches $57,414.
 For a single filer not claiming any dependents, the maximum amount of the credit is $1,502, and begins to phase out at $11,610 of AGI.